KennthShang/PhaBOX/README.md

 <a name="news"></a>
 ## ⌛️&nbsp; News
-1. If you want to predict the phage-bacteria interaction using your own bacterial assemblies, please try: https://github.com/KennthShang/CHERRY_MAGs
+1. If you want to predict the phage-bacteria interaction via CRISPR using **your own bacterial assemblies**, please try: [https://github.com/KennthShang/CHERRY_crispr](https://github.com/KennthShang/CHERRY_crispr)
-2. If you want to predict the host range (multiple hosts) of your phages or you only want to use CRISPRs for host prediction, please try: https://github.com/KennthShang/CHERRY_crispr_multihost
+2. If you want to predict the phage-bacteria interaction via CRISPR using **GenBank database**, please try: [https://github.com/KennthShang/CHERRY_crispr_DATABASE](https://github.com/KennthShang/CHERRY_crispr_DATABASE)

 <a name="install"></a>
 ## 🚀&nbsp; Installation